pivotal/docs-tap/scc/parameters-reference.hbs.md

 </table>

-See [workload types](../workloads/workload-types.hbs.md) for more details on the three different types of workloads, and [`server`-specific Workload paramters](../workloads/server.hbs.md#-server-specific-workload-parameters) for a more detailed overview of the ports parameter.
+See [workload types](../workloads/workload-types.hbs.md) for more details about the three different types of workloads, and [`server`-specific Workload paramters](../workloads/server.hbs.md#-server-specific-workload-parameters) for a more detailed overview of the ports parameter.